containerscrew/csp/README.md

 # csp (Container Snoop) 🐝

-_A Lightweight eBPF tool to monitor podman egress traffic via cgroup egress hook (cgroup/skb)_
+_A Lightweight eBPF tool to monitor Podman egress traffic via cgroup egress hook (cgroup/skb)_

 > This demo could easily be extended to sniff traffic from container runtimes like containerd or others.